Total wellness- Ayurvedic approach

 Before going to sleep, never let the mind wander instead read good books or practise concentration on any of the following.

 5. Sedative pills should not be taken.
-Although one may sleep well with the help of medicines but over a period of time they are harmful”.
+Although one may sleep well with the help of medicines but over a period they are harmful.

 This is one of the greatest of all yogic practices for succeeding in life- Yoga Nidra - Swami Satyananda Saraswati p.
 190